 Ecological sampling techniques form an important part of the course and ideally pupils should get an opportunity to practise a range of techniques in a number of different habitats.
-We therefore expect the pupils to take part in a field trip to Orielton Field Centre during the summer of the lower sixth.
+We therefore expect the pupils to take part in a residential field trip to Orielton Field Centre in September of the Upper Sixth.
 The provisional cost for this trip is approximately £400.

-Outside of normal lessons the Biology department will try to organise a number of guest speakers as well as an opportunity to join a major overseas expedition.
+Outside of normal lessons the Biology department will organise a number of guest speakers, revision sessions, extension sessions and sessions to help prepare for medical applications.
+There will hopefully also be the opportunity to join a major overseas expedition.